MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

     - This file contains an HTML form that represents the [editable user details](reference-user-permissions.md#microsoft-graph-apis-and-permissions).
     - This form's display name is disabled, and you use it to demonstrate how to require MFA for a customer use to complete an edit profile operation.
-    - The user need to select the **Edit** button to update their display name, but the user must complete an MFA challenge if they've not already done so.
+    - The user needs to select the **Edit** button to update their display name, but the user must complete an MFA challenge if they've not already done so.
     - The user can edit the rest of their details without requiring MFA.

 1. In your code editor, open *views/updateProfile.hbs* file, then add the following code: